Own-Data-Privateer/hoardy-mail/README.md

 # What is `hoardy-mail`?

-`hoardy-mail` is a *handy* Swiss-army-knife-like tool/utility/console app for POSIX-compatible systems that can help you to download/fetch/backup all your mail/email from an IMAP server (e.g. GMail, Yahoo, Hotmail, Yandex, etc, or your own private mail server) to your hard disk, programmatically change flags on messages on the IMAP server (e.g. mark all messages newer than a day old in some folder as unread), delete/expire old messages from the IMAP server, and similar.
+`hoardy-mail` is a tool that can help you to very quickly fetch your email from a remote IMAP server to a file system on your local disk drive, programmatically change flags on messages on the IMAP server (e.g. mark all messages newer than a day old in some folder as unread), delete or expire old messages from the IMAP server, and do other similar things.

-Or, more formally: `hoardy-mail` is a utility for fetching and performing batch operations on messages residing on IMAP servers.
+Or, more formally, `hoardy-mail` is a utility that can fetch and/or perform various batch operations on messages residing on specified IMAP servers.
-That is: login to a specified server, fetch or perform specified actions (count, flag/mark, delete, etc) on all messages matching specified criteria in all specified folders, logout.
+That is, for each given server: login, fetch or perform specified actions (count, flag/mark, delete, etc) on all messages matching specified criteria in all specified folders, logout.

 Or, in comparison to other things, `hoardy-mail` is an advanced but fairly KISS (Keep It Stupid Simple) replacement for a combination of [fetchmail](https://www.fetchmail.info/)/[getmail](https://github.com/getmail6/getmail6) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire), with additional features, and written in pure Python.

+Highlights of `hoardy-mail`:

+- By default, it fetches mail more than 150 times faster and (when using `--maildir` option) generates ~150 times less disk writes than `fetchmail` and `getmail` while keeping to all the usual "only mark/delete messages on the server after they are `fsync`ed to disk" guarantees.
+  It does this by batching IMAP fetches and disk writes.
+  You can make it as fast as you like, if your IMAP server supports longer command lines, thus allowing for larger batches.

+- It can do its supported actions as one operation per invocation of `hoardy-mail`, but it can also do a bunch of those actions sequentially from under a single connection to an IMAP server.
+  This is much cleaner and faster when you want to do complex things like "fetch all new mail and then, if everything was okay, delete previously fetched mail older than 3 days".

-Also, it fetches mail >150 times faster and (when using `--maildir` option) generates ~150 times less disk writes than `fetchmail` and `getmail` by default, and it is designed to do its very best at not losing any of your mail regardless of network connections failing unexpectedly, your IMAP server generating errors at unexpected times, other simultaneous IMAP clients making incompatible changes that could lead to future data loss, your disk failing while `hoardy-mail` tries to `fsync` your data, and you calling `hoardy-mail` with wrong command line arguments.
+- It will not lose any of your mail regardless of network connections failing unexpectedly, your IMAP server generating errors at unexpected times, other simultaneous IMAP clients making incompatible changes that could lead to future data loss, your disk failing while `hoardy-mail` tries to `fsync` your data, you calling `hoardy-mail` with wrong command line arguments, ...
+  In short, `hoardy-mail` is very careful about things.

+- It has a nice CLI UI and it can also generate desktop notifications (via `notify-send`) about things breaking or just happening.

+`hoardy-mail` was previously knows as `imaparms`.

 # Screenshot

 [![](https://oxij.org/software/imaparms/imaparms-v2.5.png)](https://oxij.org/software/imaparms/imaparms-v2.5.webm)

-Click the above image to see the full terminal recording video of `hoardy-mail` invocation (with account data edited out and replaced by fake GMail accounts in post-processing) running `new-mail-hook` indexing new mail with [`notmuch`](https://notmuchmail.org/) ([see workflow example below](#workflow)), followed by a full-text search in Emacs UI of `notmuch`.
+Click the above image to see the full terminal recording video of `hoardy-mail` invocation that also runs `new-mail-hook` indexing new mail with [`notmuch`](https://notmuchmail.org/) ([see workflow example below](#workflow)), followed by a full-text search in Emacs UI of `notmuch`.
+(`hoardy-mail` was named `imaparms` at the point the recording was made.
+The account data was edited out and replaced by fake GMail accounts in post-processing.)

 It was recorded on a 2013-era laptop (Thinkpad X230 with Intel Core i5-3230M CPU @ 2.60GHz upgraded with 16GB RAM and Samsung 870 EVO SSD), my `notmuch` database contains ~4 millions messages, and the whole search takes only 0.25 seconds in person (but about 2 seconds in the video because rendering an [`asciinema`](https://github.com/asciinema/asciinema) file to gif and then compressing it into webm adds extra time between frames, so it looks much more laggy than it actually is at the end there).